 Loud Bang When Furnace Starts

-Expanding and contracting air ducts can also generate loud bangs after the heating system blower starts up.
+Expanding and contracting air ducts can also create loud bangs after the heating system blower starts up.
 This is a usual disturbance for homeowners with metal ducts.
 If your furnace is making the loud boom and it is produced by your air ducts, it could be a indicator of undersized ducts, obstructed vents, or a clogged air filter.

 If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is not functioning properly.
 A seasonal furnace tune-up will help pinpoint these issues before they become substantial problems.